Skip to main content

 Lighten the Load, One Rock at a Time

-For years, I struggled to get the full benefits of therapy, meditation, and other supportive programs—because my pack was too stuffed.
+For years, I struggled to get the full benefit of therapy, meditation, and other support—because my pack was too full.

 That made it nearly impossible to reach the big stuff underneath.

-Writing like this, just 20 or 30 minutes at a clip, helped me clear out the daily frustrations, tensions, and mental clutter that had built up.
+Writing like this, just 20 or 30 minutes at a clip, helped me clear out the daily stress and mental clutter.

-Then, when I had the right kind of support to face the bigger rocks, I could see them more clearly—and reach for them more confidently.
+Then, when I had the right support, I could see the bigger rocks more clearly, and reach for them more confidently.

 A Note On Privacy

-For this process to work, I need to write like no one will ever read it.
-No filter.
-Unpolished truth.
+This only works if I write like no one will ever read it.
+No filter, just unpolished truth.

-That kind of honesty only happens when I feel confident my privacy is secure.
-If I worry someone might read it, I destroy it afterward—burning, shredding, or deleting the file.
+That kind of honesty only comes when I know my privacy is protected.
+If I worry someone might read what I wrote, I destroy it: burn it, shred it, or delete the file.

 Recap: The Four Steps

-2) Unload Today’s Rocks – Write freely for 20 minutes.
+2) Unload Today’s Rocks – Write freely.
 No editing, just let it out.

-3) Tag One Specific Impact – Take 5 minutes, explore one thing that stands out.
+3) Notice One Specific Impact – Take 5 minutes to explore one thing that stands out.

-4) Close the Pack & Move Forward - Write one gratitude, and physically shift gears.
+4) Close With Gratitude & Move Forward - Write one gratitude, and physically shift gears.

-Whenever I’m feeling stuck, overwhelmed, or numb, Emptying the Pack is one of the first tools I reach for.
+When I feel stuck, overwhelmed, or numb, Empty the Pack is one of the first tools I reach for.

 And I remind myself: it’s a tool, not a one-time fix.

 Some weeks, I do it daily.
-Other weeks, just once is enough.
-And I keep it a quick salute to my emotional well-being, not an all-day parade.
+Other weeks, once is enough.
+I keep it a quick salute to my emotional well-being—not an all-day parade.

-But what about the heavier stuff, the deep-down rocks buried for years?
+But what about the heavier stuff, the deep-down rocks we've carried for years?

 In Chapter 6, we’re going to go beyond unloading surface weight.
 We’re going back for the stories that rocked our world and shaped us in ways that no longer serve us.